abeschneider/stem/README.md

 ## Overview

-STEM provides an extensible Tensor library with a primary focus for Swift.
-While there are many Tensor libraries out there (Numpy, TensorFlow, Torch, etc.), they do not support Swift.
+STEM provides an extensible Tensor library for Swift with a primary focus on the development of Machine Learning algorithms.

 ### Why Swift?